-Article 38: EXECUTION AND TECHNICAL MERIT
+Article 35: EXECUTION AND TECHNICAL MERIT

-- 38.1 Execution is concerned with the quality of the technical performance of an exercise not the technique used. - 38.2 Each exercise is evaluated for its nearness to criteria for perfection of performance. - 38.3 Consideration is given by the Execution Judges to the amplitude and technical correctness of each element performed.
+- 35.1 Execution is concerned with the quality of the technical performance of an exercise not the technique used. - 35.2 Each exercise is evaluated for its nearness to criteria for perfection of performance. - 35.3 Consideration is given by the Execution Judges to the amplitude and technical correctness of each element performed.
 This concerns the amount of stretch, body tightness and fullness of movement i.e. how much of the maximum amount of space possible for the element being performed is used.
-Pair, group and individual elements are each given attention. - 38.4 Body shape and line are considered, including the exactness of angles, relative to the criteria for technical excellence agreed by coaches and judges. - 38.5 Efficiency of technique is assessed by the ability to achieve smooth entries to elements, balance in static holds, clean exits and landings, flow of tumbling elements and confident pitches, catches and throws.
-Dynamic elements must result in maximum flight phases.

-38.6 Criteria for Evaluation

-- Efficiency and logic of entries to and exits from elements
+Pair, group and individual elements are each given attention. - 35.4 Body shape and line are considered, including the exactness of angles, relative to the criteria for technical excellence agreed by coaches and judges. - 35.5 Efficiency of technique is assessed by the ability to achieve smooth entries to elements, balance in static holds, clean exits and landings, flow of tumbling elements and confident pitches, catches and throws.
+Dynamic elements must result in maximum flight phases. - 35.6 Criteria for Evaluation - Efficiency of technical execution. - Correctness of line and shape. - Amplitude in execution of pair/group and individual elements: full stretch in balance elements and maximum flight of dynamic elements. - Stability of static elements. - Confident, effective catching, pitching and throwing. - Landing control.

-- Efficiency of technical execution.

-- Correctness of line and shape.

-- Amplitude in execution of pair/group and individual elements: full stretch in balance elements and maximum flight of dynamic elements.

-- Stability of static elements.

-- Confident, effective catching, pitching and throwing

-- Landing control